 Early Life

 When Grace was young, she found inspiration from those closest to her.
-For example, she was inspired by her grandfather- a US Navy Admiral who had fought in the Civil War- and her mother, who was a mathematician.
+She was inspired by her grandfather, US Navy Admiral during the Civil War.
+She also found inspiration in her mother, who was a mathematician.

-Whilst she could find inspiration from those around her, she also found it from the everyday world.
-At age 8 she had dismantled all of her family’s alarm clocks to figure out how they work- often getting her in trouble with her Mother!
+This wasn’t her only source of inspiration though, she also loved the everyday world.
+At age 8 she had dismantled all her family’s alarm clocks to figure out how they worked!

 Grace’s Education

-She carried on to study mathematics and was awarded her PhD for Mathematics from Yale University, something she was very proud of, especially as she was initially rejected from her college during the admissions process.
+Grace studied mathematics and gained her PhD in Mathematics from Yale University.
+This is something she was proud of, especially as she was rejected from her college during the admissions process.

 Grace’s Career